PhD, Johns Hopkins Bloomberg School of Public Health, 2016

 MD, Universidad Javeriana, 2005

-I am a physician and economist with more than 10 years of work on health economics issues.
-My main research interest focuses on the economics of prevention of NCDs and injuries, which has allowed me to be involved in a myriad of different topics such as road safety, fiscal policy for health, stress, noncommunicable diseases, and health and workplace insurance.
+I am a health economist working on health systems issues.
+My main research interest focuses on the economics of prevention of NCDs and injuries, which has allowed me to be involved in a myriad of different topics including road safety, fiscal policy for health, stress, m-Health, noncommunicable diseases, and health and workplace insurance.

 Given the increasingly important role of multisectoral engagement to prevent NCDs and injuries, I have also become particularly interested in the translation of research for policy-makers.
 Through this work, I have produced tools to help them to prioritize and take decisions in current policy issues pertaining these two sets of conditions.